jflamy/owlcms4/docs/OBS.md

 **Create the scene**: Same as before, create a new scene with a meaningful name -- say "Current Athlete"

-#### 5.1 Add a background image

-Create an "Image" source and pick a meaningful image from your competition site.
+**Add a background image** Create an "Image" source and pick a meaningful image from your competition site.

-#### 5.2 Add the video source

-Create a video source and select your camera.
+**Add the video source** Create a video source and select your camera.
 Turn off the camera source by clicking on the "eye" icon.
 We will turn the camera on once our layout is done.

-#### 5.3 Add a Current Athlete Browser Source

 **Create the Current Athlete Source:** We now redo the same process as before for the scoreboard, but this time we use the Attempt Board as our URL.
 So we create a source using the + at the bottom, select "Browser" as our type, give it a meaningful name like "Attempt Board".

-**Define the properties:** We use the URL for the current attempt.
+**Define the properties:** Same as before, but we use the URL for the current attempt.
 We make it full-size (1920 x 1080).
 We use the handles to move the top of the source where we want it, and make it slightly narrower than the screen area.

 **Crop the view** We only need the top part.
 To crop, we add a filter to the current athlete browser source.
 We select the source and right-click to select "Filter"